adityak714/gh-analytics-visualizer/README.md

 - `docker-compose.yaml`: Defines the services and their dependencies for the project.
 - `dockerize.yml`: Sets up Docker Swarm and labels worker nodes.
 - `configuration.yml`: Configures the environment, installs dependencies, and sets up Docker and Pulsar.
+- `patch-rescale.yml`: A quick playbook for executing instructions upon requirement to scale services quickly, running in the Swarm.
+This can be modified and executed quickly depending on which service to scale, and where to scale up/down by X replicas.
 - `teardown.yml`: Cleans up the project environment.

 ## Requirements